srkitchelpainter/sk-traction/README.md

 ```
 Master:
-* Contains all versions of all content supporting CMS users. stores the master copy of all versions of all content items and media – unpublished or published –
+* Contains all versions of all content supporting CMS users. stores the master copy of all versions of all content items and media Â– unpublished or published Â–
 across all languages and publishing targets.
 The Master database also contains settings used to shape the experience for visitors, for example, marketing goals and outcomes,
 form definitions, and commerce settings.